tkn777/retentions/README.md

   <img src="resources/retentions-logo.png" alt="retentions logo" height=100>
 </p>

-A tiny, cross-platform CLI tool to apply backup-style retention rules to any file set.
+A small, cross-platform CLI tool to apply backup-style retention rules to any file set.

 It keeps only the most recent or representative files according to simple time-based rules and removes the rest.